Internal Family Systems (IFS)

 • Each person has a Self, and the Self should be the chief agent in coordinating the inner family

 • Personal growth and development leads to the development of the internal family.
-Interactions between parts become more complex, allowing for systems theory to be applied to the internal system.
-Reorganisation of the internal system may lead to rapid changes in the roles of parts.
+Interactions between parts become more complex and fluid.
+As these interactions develop, the whole internal system may be reorganised and the roles of the different parts may change to reflect this new reality

 Exiles